Help make a difference in our community and grow your resume!

 Contact email@example.com with questions.

-Create promotional materials (posters, postcards, brochures, etc) for events, programs, and fundraising at Farmshed.
+Create promotional materials (posters, postcards, brochures, etc.) for events, programs, and fundraising at Farmshed, Assist with the creation of the Farm Fresh Atlas publication during the Fall-Winterim Internship.

 Maintain consistent and accurate correspondence between Farmshed and the community as well as execute Farmshed communication plan and membership program.

-Become a local food connector by helping to plan and organize Farmshed annual events: the Plant Sale (May), Local Food Investors Social (July), Farmer Tribute Dinner (November), and Local Food Fair (February).
+Become a local food connector by helping to plan and organize Farmshed annual programs and events: the Local Food Fair (February), Plant Sale (May), Local Food Investors Social (July), Farmer Tribute Dinner (November), and Local Food Fundraiser (November).

 Frozen Assets Kitchen Internship – (Spring, Summer, and Fall)